docelic/article_date/README.md

 displays the following values:

 1. Page URL
-2. Parsed creation/modification date. **This is currently always empty, the parsing strategies and displaying the parsed date will be committed soon**
+2. Parsed creation/modification date.
+If no date was determined, it is reported as "0001-01-01"
 3. Elapsed time for parsing the date (this value includes all Fiber wait times, but as almost all methods invoked should be non-blocking, this value is generally close to the real algorithm execution time)